Merey1508/Linear-Regression/README.md

 ## Context

-This dataset contains information about approx 21000 used cars scraped from www.cardekho.com.
+This dataset contains information about approximately 21000 used cars scraped from www.cardekho.com.

 ## Content